 One thing we didn’t expect, though, was that “having permission to park on the street” didn’t actually mean “being able to park there”.
 It turned out that work on the utility lines was happening in our street at the same time, and on moving day the whole street was filled with trucks, vans and other heavy equipment.

 In the end, we managed to squeeze in our van during the workers’ lunch break.
 We loaded it in a record one hour, thanks to half a dozen friends of friends who came to give us a hand at the last minute.

 A few months in the Normandy countryside

-We arrived in Normandy the next day and proceeded to set up our living quarters at my father's.
-It took a little skill to essentially merge two homes into one, so some of the boxes lasted a bit longer than expected, but we managed to find set up own space without disrupting the house's equilibrium too much.
+We arrived in Normandy the next day and proceeded to set up our living quarters at my father’s.
+It took a little skill to essentially merge two homes into one, so some of the boxes lasted a bit longer than expected, but we managed to set up our own space without disrupting the house’s equilibrium too much.

 As we settled in, we also made a few improvements, notably to organize the house a bit more.